 Long-running Radio Luxembourg DJ with a passion for classic rock and soul music.
 Presented a popular Sunday show.
 Left the station in 1975 and joined Radio Victory in Portsmouth.
 Went on to do stints on radio in the Faroe Islands, Hong Kong and Ireland before returning to work in Luxembourg for Sunshine Radio and Radio Television Luxembourg.
 Retired from radio in 2007.

 One of the great innovators.
-Everett helped to establish the double-DJ show with Dave Cash on pirate station Radio London ('Big L').
+Kenny Everett (real name Maurice Cole) helped to establish the double-DJ show with Dave Cash on pirate station Radio London (‘Big L’).
 There Everett developed the production techniques and tape tomfoolery that he used throughout his career.

 The timid Liverpudlian became electrifying behind the microphone and was envied for his genius as a tape editor, and for his assortment of Goon Show-inspired voices and characters.